 Unlike other role selection games, the players all have access to the available Characters.
 In games like Citadels, there is a strong emphasis on bluffing and deduction.
 Libertalia shares those traits, while putting more focus on planning and engine-building.
 Because everyone's Den is reset after each campaign, it's like playing three short rounds of a game like Race for the Galaxy.
 And while everyone begins the game with the same 9 Characters, because there are only 6 days in a Campaign, there are at least 3 Characters who will carry over into the next one - diversifying the range of combinations each player can play.

-There is one glaring flaw, but it only comes to light after enough plays to memorise particular cards.
+There is one glaring flaw, but it only comes to light after enough plays to memorize particular cards.
 In order to break ties, each deck of cards has its own individual tie-break values from 1 to 6 on each Character.
 They are supposed to be balanced so that while certain decks perform well with some Characters, they do poorly on others.
 However, because not all Characters are selected in every game it leaves room for situations where a tiebreaker can greatly impact the outcome of a Campaign.
 It's rare, but it definitely spotlights the flaws in the tiebreak system.
 It just feels like there should have been a more elegant solution.

 Upon perusing the wares of the box, one word immediately jumps to mind - rich.
 Nearly every physical component is uniquely crafted specifically for the game.
 Custom flag tokens, carefully laser-cut player mats, a board fit for a true pirate captain.
 No detail is overlooked or under-done.